What is Slack and how does it work?

 Slack for customer service

-Customers are demanding more than ever from service and support teams.
-Slow response times, miscommunications and cases that jump from agent to agent without being resolved are just a few examples of subpar service that negatively impact customer loyalty.
+Customers demand more than ever from service and support teams.
+Slow response times, miscommunications, and cases that jump from agent to agent without being resolved are just a few examples of subpar service that negatively impact customer loyalty.

 Service teams at OpenAI and Salesforce use Slack to: